bgando/array-exercises/README.md

 Using Bracket Notation…

-- add another noise to the end.
+- Add another noise to the end.

-Inspect the `noiseArray`
+Inspect the `noiseArray`:

 - What is the length?
 - What is the last index?
 How is it different than the length?
 - Inspect your handiwork!
 What does it look like?

-Nest the Array in the Object
+Nest the Array in the Object:
 - Put the `noiseArray` inside the animal object on the noises property.
 Your result should look like this:

   `{ username: 'DaffyDuck', tagline: 'Yippeee!', noises: ['quack', 'honk', 'sneeze'] }`